SlavovLab/decode/README.md

 ### Step 2: Identifying modified peptides with MaxQuant
 The dependent peptide search algorithm in MaxQuant is used to identify peptides with modifications in LC-MS proteomics data.

 The LC-MS proteomics data is ideally searched against the sample-specific database generated in Step 1.
-If not available, generic UniProt fasta can be used.
+If not available, species-specific [UniProt](https://www.uniprot.org/) fasta can be used.

 A sample MaxQuant parameter file is provided in MaxQuant_templates, along with a script to create a new parameter file with user-defined parameters (raw files, fasta, etc.)